amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 ‘one material assemblage and is received by others.
 Thing-power, in other words, is immanent in collectives that include humans, the beings best able to recount the experience of the force of things.
-Thing-power materialism emphasizes the closeness, the intimacy, of humans and nonhumans.® And it is here, in a heightened sense of that mutual implication, that thing-power materialism can contribute to an ecological ethos.
+Thing-power materialism emphasizes the closeness, the intimacy, of humans and nonhumans.
+And it is here, in a heightened sense of that mutual implication, that thing-power materialism can contribute to an ecological ethos.
 To call something ecologi- cal is to draw attention to its necessary implication in a network of relations,